Naughtdefender/Naughtdefender/README.md

 - 👋 Hi, I’m Kshtiz Sharma -@Naughtdefender
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Modules and libraries
+- 🌱 I’m currently learning React.JS
-- 💞️ I’m looking to collaborate on A project on HTML,CSS & JS.
+- 💞️ I’m looking to collaborate on A project on React.JS.
-- 📫 How to reach me - contribute to my code.
+- 📫 How to reach me - kshitizsharma405@gmail.com

 <!---
 Naughtdefender/Naughtdefender is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.